Gunmen Abduct Four in Kaduna - THISDAYLIVE

 By John Shiklam

-Four people, including a 14-year-old girl and two security personnel, have been abducted by gunmen in Mararaban Rido area of Kaduna metropolis.
+Four people, including a 14-year-old girl and two security personnel have been abducted by gunmen in Mararaban Rido area of Kaduna metropolis by suspected bandits.

-The bandits also attacked the residence of the Chairman of the Kaduna North Local Government Chapter of the Christian Association of Nigeria (CAN), Pastor Elijah Dreams, located in the area.
+The bandits also attacked the residence of the Chairman of the Kaduna North Local Government Chapter of the Christian Association of Nigeria (CAN), Pastor Elijah Dreams, which is located in the area.

 Dreams said his house came under heavy attack as the gunmen attempted to force it open, but luckily for him they did not succeed.